Save an average of $693 on your home and auto insurance when you bundle with SelectQuote.

 Our Home Insurance Partners in

-SelectQuote partners with some of the highest-rated** home insurance companies in California.
+SelectQuote partners with highly rated home insurance companies in California.
 We compare prices from several companies at once to help you save time and money when shopping for your home insurance coverage.

 What is the average home insurance cost in ?